Asymptotic posterior normality of the generalized extreme value distribution: Sufficient conditions for asymptotic posterior normality

-Clearly, the approximation in \eqref{eqn:posterior_taylor} confirms that $\pi_n(\btheta)$ behaves like a Gaussian kernel inside a small neighbourhood of $\hat{\btheta}_n$.
-The covariance term is often referred to as the observed Fisher information matrix $n\hat{I}(\hat{\btheta}_n)=-L''(\hat{\btheta}_n)$.
-If $\hat{I}(\hat{\btheta}_n)$ tends to $I(\btheta_0)$ almost surely, which is the case for many parametric families, \ref{C1} checks automatically.
-However, to validate each approximation leading to \eqref{eqn:posterior_taylor} when drifting apart from $\hat{\btheta}_n$, more regularity conditions and global properties of $L_n$ are needed.
-In fact, under \ref{C1} and \ref{C2}, the consistency of the posterior, i.e. \ref{C3}, is sufficient and necessary for that purpose.

-By definition of convergence in distribution, \ref{C3} is equivalent to the assertion that $\pi_n(\theta)$ converges to a distribution degenerate at $\hat{\btheta}_n$.
-The need for \ref{C3} to assure the consistency of the Bayes estimators has been stressed by \citet{freedman1963asymptotic} and \citet{diaconis1986consistency}.
+Thirdly, \ref{C3} concerns the global properties of $L_n$, which are needed to validate each approximation leading to \eqref{eqn:posterior_taylor} when moving away from $\hat{\bphi}_n$.
+In fact, under \ref{C1} and \ref{C2}, the consistency of the posterior, i.e. \ref{C3}, is sufficient and necessary for that purpose; see Lemma \ref{lem:bounded_concentration} of Appendix \ref{appendix:revised_proof}.
+In essence, \ref{C3} is equivalent to the assertion that $\pi_n(\bphi)$ converges in distribution to a distribution degenerate at $\bphi_0$, given the strong consistency of the local MLE.
+It is worth noting that the existence of a sequence of uniformly consistent tests required by \citet{van2000asymptotic} is used in effect to ensure \ref{C3} of \citet{chen1985asymptotic}; see the proof of Theorem 10.1 therein.
+Moreover, the need for \ref{C3} to assure the consistency of the Bayes estimators has also been stressed by \citet{freedman1963asymptotic} and \citet{diaconis1986consistency}.
 This property holds in many regular parametric families under mild conditions, but it is again difficult to verify for the family of GEV distributions.
-In comparison, Equation (5) in \citet{walker1969asymptotic}, (C7) in \citet{dawid1970limiting}, (A4) in \citet{heyde1979asymptotic} and (IH2) in \citet{ghosal1995convergence} are stricter yet more operational conditions which require uniform-boundedness of the tail behaviours in similar ways.
+In comparison, Equation (5) in \citet{walker1969asymptotic}, (C7) in \citet{dawid1970limiting}, (A4) in \citet{heyde1979asymptotic} and (IH2) in \citet{ghosal1995convergence} all require uniform-boundedness of the tail behaviors in similar ways, and are stricter than \ref{C3}.
 For example, Equation (5) in \citet{walker1969asymptotic} states

 where $k(r)$ is a positive constant depending on $r$.
-Interestingly, \eqref{eqn:C3_1} is equivalent to (C3.1), in \citet{chen1985asymptotic} which is a sufficient condition to obtain \ref{C3} under \ref{C1} and \ref{C2}.
-It is clear that \eqref{eqn:C3_1} implies that there is no value of $\btheta$ not near $\btheta_0$ that is larger than the local MLE $\hat{\btheta}_n$.
-For the family of GEV distributions, Proposition 2 in \citet{dombry2015existence} makes certain that almost surely $\hat{\btheta}_n$ is the unique maximum point in $B_r(\hat{\btheta}_n)$ for all sufficiently large $n$.
-Therefore, if \eqref{eqn:C3_1} holds for the GEV family, $\hat{\btheta}_n$ found locally will be the unique global maximum point.
+Equation \eqref{eqn:C3_1} is equivalent to (C3.1) in \citet{chen1985asymptotic}, which is sufficient for \ref{C3} under \ref{C1} and \ref{C2}.
+Furthermore, \eqref{eqn:C3_1} implies that there is no likelihood value of $\bphi$ not near $\bphi_0$ that is larger than that of the local MLE $\hat{\bphi}_n$.
+Meanwhile for the GEV likelihood, $\hat{\bphi}_n$ is almost surely the unique maximum point in $B_r(\hat{\bphi}_n)$ for all sufficiently large $n$ \citep[Proposition 2]{dombry2015existence}.
+Therefore, if \eqref{eqn:C3_1} holds for the GEV family, the local maximizer $\hat{\btheta}_n$ is also the unique global maximizer.